 Common Signs You Might Need a Hearing Test

 Early intervention can also prevent further hearing damage.
 Using hearing aids or other assistive devices reduces the strain on your auditory system, helping to preserve your remaining hearing.
-By identifying and treating hearing loss early, you can enjoy a richer, more connected life while safeguarding your hearing health for the future.
+This proactive approach can slow down the progression of hearing loss and protect your residual hearing.

 Types of Hearing Tests We Offer

 There are many types of hearing tests.
 Tests such as Auditory Brainstem Response (ABR), Paediatric VIsual Reinforcement Audiometry (VRA) are specialised hearing tests for infants and children.
-There are many other hearing tests which are used for specific situations or specific people.
+There are many other hearing tests which are used for adults, specific situations or specific people.

-What is a Pure Tone Audiometric test (PTA)?
+Pure Tone Audiometry (PTA)?

 The most common and accepted test to determine if a person requires hearing aids, is the Pure Tone Audiometric test (PTA).
 PTA is the primary hearing test used to identify hearing levels of an individual, so that the professional is able to determine the degree, type and configuration of a hearing loss.
 This result provides the basis for diagnosis and management.
 Other tests may come into play depending on the results of the PTA.